Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Introduction

 In this paper we revisit the perimeter method, and redefine it for $\mc H$-equivariant embeddings $Y\subset X$ (to the universal cover) instead of maps $Y\rightarrow X$ (to the base space).
 This new approach is flexible enough to deal with torsion.
 In contrast, the method in \cite{McWi-coherence} was restricted to torsion arising from defining relators that are high-powers of words.

 Recall that the $C'(\lambda)$ condition on a 2-complex asserts that $|P|<\lambda|\partial R|$ whenever $P$ is a ``piece'' occurring on the boundary cycle of a 2-cell $R$.
 To be ``uniformly circumscribed'' means that there is an uniform upper bound on each $|\partial R|$, and ``$M$-thin'' means that each 1-cell of $X$ lies on the boundary of at most $M$ 2-cells.
-Our main result is then the following: \begin{thm}[Locally Quasiconvex] Let $X$ be a $C'(\lambda)$ 2-complex that is simply-connected, uniformly circumscribed, and $M$-thin.
+A connected subcomplex $Y$ of a 2-complex $X$ is quasi-isometrically embedded if the inclusion of 1-skeletons is a quasi-isometric embedding with respect to the combinatorial path metrics.
+Precise definitions are given in Sections~\ref{sec:small-cancellation} and~\ref{sec:lq-criteria}.
+Our main result is then the following. \begin{thm}[Locally Quasiconvex] Let $X$ be a $C'(\lambda)$ 2-complex that is simply-connected, uniformly circumscribed, and $M$-thin.
 Suppose that $6\lambda M < 1$.

-If $\mc H\subset \aut (X)$ is finitely generated [relative to a finite collection of $0$-cell stabilizers], then the orbit $\mc Hx$ is quasiconvex for each $x\in X^0$. \end{thm}
+If $\mc H\subset \aut (X)$ is finitely generated [relative to a finite collection of $0$-cell stabilizers], then there is a quasi-isometrically embedded subcomplex $Y \hookrightarrow X$ on which $\mc H$ acts cocompactly. \end{thm}

 In comparison, the analogous result in \cite{McWi-coherence} is as follows: \begin{thm} Let $\mc G = \pi_1X$ where $X$ is a $C'(\lambda)$ 2-complex that is compact and $M$-thin.
 Suppose that $3\lambda M < 1$.
-Then $\mc G$ is locally quasiconvex. \end{thm} The statements of Theorems~\ref{thm:C}~and~\ref{thm:Cbase} are almost identical except that $3\neq 6$ - a difference that disappears if we assume that $\mc H$ acts without inversions (see Remark~\ref{rem:no-inversions}).
+Then $\mc G$ is locally quasiconvex. \end{thm} The statements of Theorems~\ref{thm:C}~and~\ref{thm:Cbase} are almost identical except that $3\neq 6$ - a difference that disappears if we assume that $\mc H$ acts without inversions on the 1-skeleton (see Remark~\ref{rem:no-inversions}).